Southwest flight canceled? Here’s what you can do - NewsBreak

 “The tools we use to recover from disruption serve us well, 99 percent of the time; but clearly, we need to double down on our already existing plans to upgrade systems for these extreme circumstances so that we never again face what’s happening right now,” Jordan added while apologizing for the widespread problems with Southwest flights.

-So what can you do if your Southwest flight was canceled?Luggage damaged, delayed, or lost while flying?
-Here’s what to do
+So what can you do if your Southwest flight was canceled?Oklahoma family out $1000s after auto repair shop shuts down without finishing repairs

 Nexstar’s KDVR reached out to the airline and got this statement back: